ibm-cloud-docs/containers/cs_worker_add.md

 Before you begin, make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform).

 1. Retrieve the **VPC ID** and **Worker Zones** of your cluster and choose the zone where you want to deploy the worker nodes in your worker pool.
 You can choose any of the existing **Worker Zones** of your cluster, or add one of the [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones) for the region that your cluster is in.
-You can list available zones by running `ibmcloud ks zone ls --provider vpc-classic`.
+You can list available zones by running `ibmcloud ks zone ls --provider vpc-classic` for Generation 1 compute or `ibmcloud ks zone ls --provider vpc-gen2` for Generation 2 compute.
    ```
    ibmcloud ks cluster get --cluster <cluster_name_or_ID>
    ```